Various components of Balancer Governance are described in brief below. Click on the headings for more details on each topic.

 veBAL is a time-locked, non transferable derivative of the 80/20 BAL/ETH BPT on Mainnet. veBAL holders, also called Balancer Governors, vote on proposals relevant to the protocol.
 These proposals are wide, ranging from which pools to enable BAL incentivize for to how treasury funds are allocated and managed.

 The BAL token is the primary component of veBAL.
-Due to the fact that veBAL allows for trading between BAL and ETH, BAL liquidty scales with Governance.
+Due to the fact that veBAL allows for swapping between BAL and ETH, BAL liquidty scales with Governance.
 Due to the fact that veBAL liquidty is locked, the market can easily understandhow BAL liquidty depth will scale over time by analyizing the unlock schedule of veBAL.

 Balancer Governors have the power to enable and modify Governable Protocol Fees.
-These can be collected from trading fees and flash loan fees and stored in the Vault.
+These can be collected from swapping fees and flash loan fees and stored in the Vault.
 The Governors themselves also get to decide what becomes of these fees, and how to best spend them to support the health and progress of the protocol.

 Changes to the Balancer Protocol and allocations of community funds are made through a governance process, which includes: A proposal, a prepaird transaction payload for onchain execution via gnosis-safe, and a snapshot vote validating the proposal with a quorum that currently stands at at least 2 million veBAL voting.

 Snapshot, a spinoff of Balancer, is an off-chain gasless multi-governance client with easy to verify and hard to contest results.
 Balancer Governance Votes take place on Snapshot.